How to Press Comics, Funny Shirts, TMNT Toys - KaptainMyke

 DIVOTS AND PEBBLING

 Do not press comics using only plates.
 This is not ideal - due to dust and other particles or contaminants in the environment.
 The plates are sanded down from the machining process and to wipe off lubricants from fabrication.
 You should still be using an exterior stacking layer for protection against divots, dust, and dirt particles.
-Use either a magazine backer board, copy paper, cardstock paper, press board, or poster board alongside SRP paper on the outside of your books.
+Use either a magazine backer board, cardstock paper, press board, or poster board alongside copy paper on the outside of your books.
 This creates a clean, disposable environment for comics being pressed.
 The plates are a method of heat transfer, not protection against divots and pebbling.

 REUSING STACKING LAYERS ☠️